petergyang/pm-book-checkout/README.md

 4. In doc, click `Check payments` button and confirm that all test cases passed

 ### Saving successful payment ids to payments.log file with webhook
-1. Set up Stripe CLI if you haven't already.
+1. Set up Stripe CLI.
 Instructions: `https://stripe.com/docs/payments/handling-payment-events`
 2. Run the program `npm start` from `pm-book-checkout` folder
 3. In a separate terminal, type `stripe listen --forward-to http://localhost:4242/webhook`
 4. Go to `http://localhost:3000/` to see the program.
 Fill in the payment details using the test card number `4242 4242 4242 4242`.
 Click `Pay $8.99` button and confirm that the payment succeeded.